leomanza/palomeitor/README.md

 ## ✨ Key Features

 - **📷 Camera-Only Reporting**: Enforces the use of the device's camera for submissions, ensuring the time and location of the report are authentic.
-- **🤖 AI-Powered Analysis**: Leverages Google's Gemini model via **Genkit** to automatically count the number of pigeons in a photo and provide a descriptive summary of the scene.
+- **🤖 AI-Powered Analysis**: Leverages Google's Gemini model via **Genkit** to automatically count the number of birds in a photo and provide a descriptive summary of the scene.
 - **📈 Real-time Data Visualization**: Features a live-updating dashboard with a report table, an interactive map with heatmaps (`react-leaflet`), and a user leaderboard.
 - **🔐 Secure Authentication**: Implements a complete authentication flow with Firebase, including mandatory email verification for all users.
 - **🔍 High-Integrity Data Provenance**: